z3r0c10wn/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux.rst

 .. tabs::

     .. tab:: Debian

-        The DEB packages are suitable for Debian, Ubuntu, and other Debian-based systems.

-        .. note:: All the commands described below need to be executed with root user privileges.

         1. To perform this procedure, the ``curl``, ``apt-transport-https`` and ``lsb-release`` packages must be installed on your system.
 If they are not already present, install them using the commands below:

           .. code-block:: console